 Eastern: Route 15: The famous Nijmegen four-day marches “Vierdaagse” attracts up to 40,000 walkers from around the world annually.
-The 2017 edition will be held 18-21 July.
+The 2021 edition will be held 20-23 July.
 Expect all accommodations to be full on and around these dates.
 If you wish to stay overnight in or near Nijmegen during this busy and exciting event, you’ll have to make reservations well in advance.
 Also note that road closures are likely to affect our cycle routes in the Nijmegen area during this event.

 Southern: Route 18: 16.7 km: The Haringvliet Expo is now only a cafe/restaurant named Zoet of Zout (“Fresh water or salt water”).
-This new name reflects the proposals to reopen the sluices of the Haringvlietdam for permanent fish migration and restoring the original salt water ecosystem of the Haringvliet estuary.

-Last update: 1 February 2017.
+Last update: 29 August 2020.
 If you are cycling with our guidebook and encounter an issue with the route or services, please let us know!

 “We just received your book, and we are very excited about our 3 week cycling trip in Holland April-May of this year.
 Your book is clearly the best we’ve looked at.
 We’ll be cycling independently – not making many plans in advance.
 Thanks for a terrific book.”

-Joyce and Bill Keckler, San Francisco, USA, February 2014
+Joyce and Bill Keckler, San Francisco, USA